Updated: May 28, 2021

 I learned about this reality straight from them.
 The first time, when I visited Singapore a few years ago to do a financial literacy and entrepreneurship seminar.

-And the same story has been told to me in other places as well — from OFWs in Hong Kong, in Seoul; from those working in Riyadh, in Dubai; and even seafarers.
+And the same story has been told to me in other places, from OFWs in Hong Kong, in Seoul; from those working in Riyadh, in Dubai; and even seafarers.

 So how can OFWs get out of debt and start saving?
 If you’re one of them, then below are some practical tips that can help.